gastonlucca/Gaston-Portfolio/README.md

 Am I covering my accounts as per their attractiveness​ …as per my plan?​
 …as per their revenue or potential revenue?​
-Are there customers engaging with Schneider that I’m unaware of?​
+Are there customers engaging with the company that I’m unaware of?​

 BENCHMARK​: